Lighthouses of Northern Ireland

 a large lantern atop the mainmast.
 Entire ship painted red.
 Albert Bridge has a 2008 photo,

 Brian Shaw has a photo, Goulding's page has two photos, Marinas.com has aerial

 photos, Google has a street view, and Bing has a satellite view.

 Built at the Dublin Dockyard, the ship served on numerous stations

-in Irish waters.
+in Irish waters; her last station was off the River Blackwater, Wexford.
 After decommissioning, the ship was first sold to

 Hammond Lane Foundries, which then resold her to the Down Cruising